Construction of electronic cigarettes: First-generation

-First-generation e-cigarettes started off as patents in periods of 1927–1936 and 1963–1998, but becoming commercially mainstream in 2003.
+First-generation e-cigarettes started off as patents in periods of 1927–1936 and 1963–1998, but became commercially mainstream in 2003.
 They tend to look like tobacco cigarettes and so are called "cigalikes".
 The three parts of a cigalike e-cigarette initially were a cartridge, an atomizer, and a battery.
 A cigalike e-cigarette currently contains a cartomizer (cartridge atomizer), which is connected to a battery.
 Most cigalikes look like cigarettes but there is some variation in size.

 They may be a single unit comprising a battery, coil and filling saturated with e-liquid in a single tube to be used and discarded after the battery or e-liquid is depleted.
 They may also be a reusable device with a battery and cartridge called a cartomizer.
 The cartomizer cartridge can be separated from the battery so the battery can be charged and the empty cartomizer replaced when the e-liquid runs out.

 The battery section may contain an electronic airflow sensor triggered by drawing breath through the device.
 Other models use a power button that must be held during operation.
 An LED in the power button or on the end of the device may also show when the device is vaporizing.

 Charging is commonly accomplished with a USB charger that attaches to the battery.
 Some manufacturers also have a cigarette pack-shaped portable charging case (PCC), which contains a larger battery capable of recharging the individual e-cigarette batteries.
 Reusable devices can come in a kit that contains a battery, a charger, and at least one cartridge.
 Varying nicotine concentrations are available and nicotine delivery to the user also varies based on different cartomizers, e-liquid mixtures, and power supplied by the battery.

 These manufacturing differences affect the way e-cigarettes convert the liquid solution to an aerosol, and thus the levels of ingredients, that are delivered to the user and the surrounding air for any given liquid.
 First-generation e-cigarettes use lower voltages, around 3.7 V.